apache/cordova-docs/docs/en/edge/cordova/notification/notification.confirm.md

 Windows Phone 7 and 8 Quirks
 ----------------------

-- There is no built-in browser function for `window.confirm`
+- There is no built-in browser function for `window.confirm`, but you can bind it by assigning:

-    - You can bind `window.confirm` by assigning `window.confirm = navigator.notification.confirm;`.
+        window.confirm = navigator.notification.confirm;

-- Calls to `alert` and `confirm` are non-blocking and result is only available asynchronously.
+- Calls to `alert` and `confirm` are non-blocking, so the result is only available asynchronously.

 Bada 2.x Quirks
 ---------------

-- `confirm` uses the browser's built-in `alert` function.
+- Calls to `confirm` uses the browser's built-in `alert` function.

 Bada 1.2 Quirks
 ---------------

-- Ignore button names, always `'OK|Cancel'`.
+- Ignores button names, so always evaluates as `'OK|Cancel'`.